CJSCommonPlatform/file-service-spike/README.md

 # File Service
-A file service with a REST API
+A file service with a HTTP/S API

 ## Status
 Work in Progress